Reseller & Partner playbook

 Get your first reseller deals flowing

-1. Appoint one internal Partner Champion, owns the programme end-to-end and must complete WeTransact Fundamentals before managing any marketplace reseller relationship.WeTransact PortalTrainingFundamentals
+1. Appoint one internal Partner Champion, owns the programme end-to-end and must complete WeTransact Fundamentals before managing any Marketplace reseller relationship.WeTransact PortalTrainingFundamentals

 2. Ensure the team understands CSP private offer mechanics and Multiparty Private Offer availability for enterprise customers before any reseller conversation goes live.